uPortal-Attic/uportal-app-framework/docs/configuration.md

 + **aboutURL**: Additional data to show in **/about**.
 + **sessionInfo**: This is where the frame gets data about the user that is logged in.
 For an example of the expected output, see [this.](https://github.com/uPortal-Project/uportal-app-framework/blob/master/components/staticFeeds/session.json)
 + **messagesURL**: This is an end point to a feed of messages.
 See [this](https://github.com/uPortal-Project/uportal-app-framework/blob/master/components/staticFeeds/sample-messages.json) for the example file.
 Messages at the end point must match the data model displayed in the example.
-  - _Note: If you don't want to leverage messages features, set this attribute to `null` or an empty string._
+    - _Note: Setting this attribute to `null` or an empty string turns off inclusion of the portal-wide messages in the app._
 + **kvURL**: This is the key value service.
 The key value service is a way to store information in a key/value store.
 The store should support GET and PUT on the same URL, where the URL includes the key.
-If you want this but not sure where to start, we wrote [a microservice called KeyValueStore](https://github.com/UW-Madison-DoIT/KeyValueStore) that you can use.
-You can also use the MyUW version under the storage context, but please contact MyUW devs before using for your application.
+[A microservice called KeyValueStore](https://github.com/UW-Madison-DoIT/KeyValueStore) implements a back-end for this service.
+MyUW does and other portals may provide a shared instance of this service as infrastructure, or as a microservice it's available for multiple deployment, or as a simple JSON API it can be realized using other technology.
 + **groupURL**: Service for reading the user's group memberships as understood by the portal.
 Currently this only used for notifications.
 [Example](https://github.com/uPortal-Project/uportal-app-framework/blob/master/components/staticFeeds/groups.json).
 + **loginSilentURL**: See **APP_FLAGS.loginOnLoad** for usage.
 + **portalLayoutRestEndpoint**: If set and you change your skin in beta settings, it will also set the skin in uPortal. e.g.: **'/portal/api/layout'**